-The Honorable Kathleen Hartnett White is the Director of the Armstrong Center for Energy & the Environment, a Senior Fellow for the Life:Powered project, and a Distinguished Senior Fellow-in-Residence at the Texas Public Policy Foundation.
+The Honorable Kathleen Hartnett White was a Senior Fellow for the Life:Powered project, and a Distinguished Senior Fellow-in-Residence at the Texas Public Policy Foundation.

 Prior to joining the Foundation, White served a six-year term as Chairman and Commissioner of the Texas Commission on Environmental Quality (TCEQ).
 With regulatory jurisdiction over air quality, water quality, water rights & utilities, storage and disposal of waste, TCEQ’s staff of 3,000, annual budget of over $600 million, and 16 regional offices make it the second largest environmental regulatory agency in the world after the U.S. Environmental Protection Agency.